Recoil-free azimuthal angle for precision boson-jet correlation

-{\it Linearly-polarized gluon jet function. --} The linearly-polarized jet function is defined as
+{\it Linearly-polarized gluon jet function. --} The linearly-polarized jet function describes the effect of a spin-superposition of the gluon initiating the jet, and is defined as

 It differs from the standard jet function by the factor in square brackets (which is otherwise $-g_\perp^{\mu\nu}/(d-2)$).
-Taking $\vec n_J$ to indicate the jet direction, we introduce light-cone vectors $n^\mu = (1, \vec n_J)$ and $\bn^\mu = (1, -\vec n_J)$, with $\perp$ transverse to both. ${\mathcal B}_{n\perp\mu}^{a}$ is the collinear gluon field, which includes a collinear Wilson line to ensure gauge invariance.
-The initial momentum of the field is fixed by the delta functions involving the (label) momentum operator $\mathcal P$.
-The transverse momentum corresponding to the displacement of the WTA axis with respect to this initial momentum is picked out by the operator ${\hat {\vec k}}_\perp$.
+Taking $\vec n_J$ to indicate the jet direction, we introduce light-cone vectors $n^\mu = (1, \vec n_J)$ and $\bn^\mu = (1, -\vec n_J)$, with $\perp$ denoting components transverse to both. ${\mathcal B}_{n\perp\mu}^{a}$ is the collinear gluon field, which includes a collinear Wilson line to ensure gauge invariance.
+The initial momentum of the field is fixed by the delta functions.
+The transverse momentum corresponding to the displacement of the WTA axis with respect to this initial momentum is picked out by ${\hat {\vec k}}_\perp$.
 The first non-vanishing order of \eq{J_linear} is one loop, for which we obtain

 Since this is the first nontrivial order, it yields the same result for other recoil-insensitive axes.